songguriuk/testRepo/README.md

  *   In order to make sure "RunTool" is configured to use "SpecRun", Check specflow related section in App.config.
 Above configuration should be located in after </configSections> element.

- *   Click any test run option in Test Explorer will give you the result after implicit build process.
+ *   Clicking any test run option in Test Explorer will give you the result after implicit build process.